simplereach/helenus/Readme.md

 # Helenus

-### This driver uses the old Thrift protocol, if you are using Cassandra 1.2 or higher and your are using CQL, please consider using [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql)
+### This driver uses the old Thrift protocol, if you are using Cassandra 1.2 or higher and you are using CQL, please consider using [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql)

   NodeJS Bindings for Cassandra